A Round-up of Argyle News

-The Daily Diary is a compilation of Argyle news, with help from these and other Argyle-related sites.
+Greens on Screen's Daily Diary is a compilation of Argyle news, with help from these and other Argyle-related sites.

 On This Day:

-For the three most recent days, facts from Argyle's history.
+Also included on the three most recent days, facts from Argyle's history.

 Paul Sturrock has appealed to the club's floating fans to give his team another chance.
 He said: "The big disappointment for me, and as a football club, is that we have managed to get these fans to come out on a Tuesday night and they haven't seen us at our best.
 What I would like to say to them is 'yes, be disappointed, but come back.'
 We need that kind of crowd every week and I think they will see more wins out here than defeats.
 We were very sloppy on the night, we never got into our usual rhythm to the game.
 You have got to give credit to Bristol because they made it very difficult for us early on.
 It meant we had to kick a lot of balls to Mickey and I just felt there were one or two players who didn't play to the standards of Saturday.
 From the first whistle a couple of them looked off the pace and when that happens against a team like Bristol, who are a good side, you're in trouble.
 We didn't take our chances when they came along and their goalie had a couple of good saves.
 I thought he was excellent.
 He came out and punched in the right areas and their back four battled very hard."